pennekampster/bemovi/README.md

 R and imageJ code for video-based counting and identification of aquatic microbes, with methods to visualising and check the results.

 Applications to install
 -----------------------------------------------------------------------------
 Windows or Mac:
-ImageJ + mosaic plugin + bioformats plugin
+ImageJ + LOCI bioformats plugin
+ParticleLinker
-R + plyr package
+R
 VLC
 Mac:
 X11